-- Link your twitter account on the socials bar on your website.
+- Link your Twitter account to the socials bar on your website.

 How to create great tweets?

 - Create engaging content.
 Twitter gives you a limited word count to get your point across so be very sensible and smart in using that word count.
-Your aim is to gain maximum engagements.
+Your aim is to gain maximum engagement.

-- Add some emojis to make your tweet more eyes catchy so it can stand out in tons of others.
+- Add some emojis to make your tweet more eye-catchy so it can stand out in tons of others.

-- Use attractive images to compliment your content.
+- Use attractive images to complement your content.
 Images always grab more attention.
 It will be even better if you use a gif or a short video.

 How to use Hashtags?

 - Use appropriate and relevant hashtags for getting maximum reach.
-Every industry has different popular hashtags which can help you reach right audience.
+Every industry has different popular hashtags that can help you reach the right audience.
 For example, if I am trying to reach fellow authors I use #WritingCommunity but if I wish to reach fellow bloggers I use #BloggersTribe or #Bloggerswanted.

 - Unlike Instagram using too many hashtags can actually decrease your reach.
 The optimal or recommended number of hashtags is from two to five.

 When to tweet?